a-gucciardi/rag_nakamo/NOTES.md

  - Normalize / validate with Pydantic schemas. for prompt and response harm check OK
  - Decide outcome: allow | block | sanitize (safe message if blocked) OK
  - Return answer and a decision object.
 OK
- - To test after a response agent, curren is only dummy ~
+ - To test after a response agent, curren is only dummy OK

-Always apply sanitize before passing docs to response agent.
+  - adrressed : latencies, the guarding is now only done after the final validation.
+OK

+Since we have the minimum requirement now, it's all about the UI and coordinating the options.